Creamy Mushroom Fettuccine

-Now on to serious matters.
-There is nothing funny about flavor of this dish.
-Let me tell you, we’ve scored a real winner here.
+When I developed this dish back in 2013, I knew I had a winner.
 It’s quick and simple to make, but the flavors are rich and complex.
 Upon sampling it this evening, my husband remarked “this is the second best pasta dish I’ve ever had.”
-I asked, “Best pasta dish you’ve had that I’VE made?”
-“Best pasta dish period.”
+I asked, “Second best pasta dish you’ve had that I’VE made?”
+“Second best pasta dish period.”
 “And what’s the first?”
-“Your Lemon-Garlic Shrimp Scampi.”
+“Your Shrimp Scampi.”
 After another couple of bites he said, “Wow, this is sure a close second though.
 Very close.”

 I picked up some beautiful fresh shiitake mushrooms from my local Asian supermarket.
 If you haven’t been to your local Asian store, I highly recommend it.
 These mushrooms are typically far cheaper in an Asian store than elsewhere.
-For example, I bought these for just $4.49/lb at the Asian store.
-At the local produce store they sell for $19.99/lb!
-As another example, you pay about $3-4 for a small plastic container of 5 3-inch lemongrass stalk pieces.
-I bought 4 2 ft. stalks of lemongrass at the Asian store for a total of $1.24!
-(Now I just need to find a way to use all of it!)
+For example, at that time I bought these for just $4.49/lb at the Asian store.
+At the local produce store they were selling for four times that amount.
+So check out your local Asian grocery stores.

-Dice the onion.
-Melt the butter and olive oil in a skillet over medium-high and saute until translucent and starting to brown.
+Melt the butter and olive oil in a skillet over medium-high and saute the onion until translucent and starting to brown.
 Add the garlic and saute for another minute.

 Add the shiitake mushrooms, ground porcini, pepper and salt.
 Saute for about 2 minutes, then add the wine.
 Bring to a boil, reduce the heat to low, cover, and simmer for 10 minutes.
 This will allow the mushrooms to further caramelize and really bring out their flavor.